Carlos Reutemann

 In terms of race wins, his final Ferrari season in 1978 was his most successful with four wins, but he fell short to the consistency of the Lotus team with Mario Andretti and Ronnie Peterson and was not in championship contention to the final race.
 He finished third, just behind Peterson, who had died in an accident at Monza earlier that autumn.
 In 1981, Reutemann instead relied on consistency, but narrowly lost out to Nelson Piquet for the title.
 He became the second Formula One driver after Leo Kinnunen to be at the podium of a World Rally Championship event, when he finished third in the 1980 and 1985 editions of Rally Argentina.
 He was also for three decades the only Formula One driver to score drivers' championship points in both F1 and WRC, until Kimi Räikkönen's eighth place at the 2010 Jordan Rally.

-As a popular governor and a senator, he was considered by some, on several occasions, to be a worthy candidate for President, but while he considered running for president in the 2011 Argentine general election he declined to do so.

-Reutemann died in a medical facility in Santa Fe, Argentina on 7 July 2021 after suffering from issues relating to a haemorrhage as well as other health issues.
+As a popular governor and a senator, he was considered by some, on several occasions, to be a worthy candidate for president of Argentina.
+While he considered running for president in the 2011 Argentine general election, he ultimately declined to do so.
+Reutemann died in a medical facility in Santa Fe, Argentina, on 7 July 2021 after suffering from issues relating to a haemorrhage as well as other health issues.